nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Format:** `update g/<goal_index> [ n/<goal_name> t/<goal_type> e/<end_date> ]`

+* There must be at least one parameter changed - otherwise why call this command at all?
 * Goal Index has to be provided
+* Attributes being changed to must be different from original value - what would be the point otherwise?

 **Example:**\
 Command 1: `update g/1 n/Read more`\